ptyxx/GD-Tools-Mod-Installer/README.md

 # GD-Tools-Mod-Installer
-installer for gd dll mods
+automizes installation of some mods for gd